jvk75/localisation_parser/README.md

--android                      : Generate only Android files -all                          : Generate all supported platforms (default) -separator <sheet separator>  : Column seprator in input file (default tab "\t")
+-android                      : Generate only Android files -all                          : Generate all supported platforms (default) -separator <sheet separator>  : Column seprator in input file (default tab "\t") -force                        : Generates files to languages which translation is not complete
 ```